sergiocardenasg/my-reading-repo/README.md

 Everything should be set up.

 ## Usage

-Sign up or create an account, then click the 'add a book' button to start putting books on your lists.
+Sign up or create an account, then click the 'add a book' button to start putting books within your lists.

 The form contains validation to make sure all fields are populated: title, author, genre, and what list do you want to put the book in.